kaltura/playkit-android-kava/DOCUMENTATION.md

     - Might be platform specific and deffer between Android/iOS/Web

       ---

-* hasKanalony - TODO

-    ---

 * <a id="joinTime"></a>joinTime - Time that took to player start active playback for the first time.

     - Obtained by calculating time that passed from first PLAY_REQUEST to PLAY event.

     ---